mydosh/doshcurrency/README.md

 ## Welcome to Dosh Privacy Cryptocurrency

-You can use the [editor on GitHub](https://github.com/mydosh/doshcurrency/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Open Source Decentralized Blockchain

 The advent of Dosh Cryptocurrency is a coherent outcome to the prerequisite for more decentralized untraceable digital cash for everyday use in money transactions.